 The advantages of Gazelles Scaling Up are clear.
 Their tools are also easy to use and simple enough, but not so simple for some leaders.
 Scaling Up is a more robust system for the larger, middle-market company.
 There are many more tools, including those to help with the Cash and Strategy decisions.
 Scaling Up is an open architecture system meaning Scaling Up Coaches can introduce tools and methodologies from other people.
 Since it is essentially crowdsourced by the thought leaders inside and outside our community, if attribution is given for the thought leaders’ intellectual property, introducing it to clients is encouraged.

-I see my job as to deliver the best tools from the best system for that client at that time.
-My role as their coach is to open up possibilities, hold them accountable to their stated commitments and deliver an experience that will transform their company from what it is when we first met to what they want it to be in the future.
+My job, as I see it, is to deliver the best tools from the best system for that client at that time.
+My role as their coach is to open up possibilities, provided some executive education, troubleshoot them through stucks, hold them accountable to their stated commitments and deliver an experience that will transform their company from what it is when we first met to what they want it to be in the future.
 The tools are just tools, which change their way of thinking.

 Entrepreneurs of closely-held companies and family business owners contact me because they are growing and need to better manage their growth.
 They want to improve their systems and business processes, which frequently are poorly defined or missing.
 They seek to learn how to lead better, drive more profitable sustainable growth and get financial management advice from an advisor with a track record of growing business profits.